 - Herbal tea such as peppermint

-Dietary and lifestyle modification along with adding suggested pregnancy food to your daily diet can help ease heartburn during pregnancy.
+Dietary and lifestyle modification and adding suggested pregnancy food to your daily diet can help ease acid reflux during pregnancy.

 Here are natural remedies to treat heartburn during pregnancy

-Coconut water is natural acid neutralizer as it is high in electrolyte and potassium.
-Coconut water can bring quick soothing effect.
+Coconut water is natural acid neutralizer as it is high in electrolytes and potassium.
+In addition, coconut water can bring an immediate soothing effect.

 Choose fresh coconut water or unsweetened coconut water

 Buttermilk contains lactic acid that neutralizes the acid in the stomach.
-The lactic acid helps by coating the stomach lining thereby reducing the irritation and acid reflux.
+Lactic acid helps by coating the stomach lining, reducing irritation and acid reflux.

-Ginger tea or ginger candies or even eating raw ginger can help reduce symptoms of heartburn as well as nausea and vomiting.
+Ginger tea or ginger candies or even eating raw ginger can help reduce heartburn, nausea, and vomiting symptoms.

 Grate 1 tsp fresh ginger in 1 glass of water.
 Bring mixer to boil.
 Strain and take small sips.